stanfordnlp/pyvene/README.md

 ## Release Notes
 :white_check_mark: 05/17/2023 - Preprint with the initial version of align-transformers is released!
 Read this for a more formal definition of the method.
 :white_check_mark: 05/17/2023 - Support LLaMA model with a simple reasoning task.
+:white_check_mark: 05/31/2023 - Infra updates to decouple trainer, metrics, model loading; Support GPT2 alignment.
 ⬜️ Support LLaMA model (>30B) training with model sharding.
 ⬜️ Support other models.